 BRIN Publishing support self-archiving.
 The systems permit and encourages authors to make their research visible and accessible to the peers by uploading the final published version of their articles in personal or institutional repositories immediately after publication, while providing bibliographic details that credit, if applicable, its publication.

-All published articles are assigned to Digital Object Identifier (DOI)- CrossRef.
+All published books are assigned to Digital Object Identifier (DOI)- CrossRef.
 All the books deposits publications in multiple digital archives around the world to guarantee long-term digital preservation.
-All published articles are indexed in Dimensions and Google Scholar.
-All articles are permanently archived and available in PDF formats.
+All published books are indexed in Dimensions and Google Scholar.
+All books are permanently archived and available in PDF formats.
 The books make metadata available in compliance with Open Archives Initiative protocols, enabling automated 'harvesting' of our research articles for inclusion in any other digital archives.
-We support non-exclusive digital archiving of research articles by as many international archives as possible, to ensure the security and permanent accessibility of that research.
+We support non-exclusive digital archiving of research books by as many international archives as possible, to ensure the security and permanent accessibility of that research.

 BRIN Publishing is a participant in the LOCKSS (Lots of Copies Keep Stuff Safe) initiative.
-LOCKSS will enable any library to maintain their own archive of content from MEV journal and other publishers, with minimal technical effort and using cheaply available hardware.
+LOCKSS will enable any library to maintain their own archive of content from this books systems and other publishers, with minimal technical effort and using cheaply available hardware.